realworldocaml/book/en/02-guided-tour.md

 You can think of a variant as a way of combining different types as different possibilities.
-The `|` character separates the different cases of the variant, and each case has a tag (like `Circle`, `Rect` and `Segment`) to distinguish each case from the other.
+The `|` character separates the different cases of the variant (the first `|` is optional), and each case has a tag (like `Circle`, `Rect` and `Segment`) to distinguish each case from the other.
 Here's how we might write a function for testing whether a point is in the interior of one of a `shape list`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 # let is_inside_shape point shape =